samuelschimmel/samuelschimmel.github.io/wellness.md

 Sensodyne Pronamel (https://www.amazon.com/gp/product/B0762LYFKP/) or Sensodyne Fresh Mint (https://www.amazon.com/gp/product/B00H88H4Q0/) for toothpaste.
 These are some of the few widely available toothpastes without sodium lauryl sulfate (SLS), which is used in lots of personal care products and is SUPER harmful.
 At one point last year we accidentally started using a toothpaste with SLS in it and our gums literally started sloughing, which went away after we switched back.
 There are other variants of Sensodyne that do have SLS so watch out (that's what we accidentally got, also we found out the hard way SLS isn't always on the label).
 But Pronamel and Fresh Mint are SLS-free.
 We also switched to face washes, body washes, and shampoos are that are SLS-free since SLS is also bad for skin
-PreviDent 5000, a prescription high fluoride toothpaste that I brush with at night after brushing with Sensodyne PerioSciences AO ProVantage dental gel (https://www.amazon.com/gp/product/B077H52NGB/) which our dentist gave me for a soft tissue injury once, it helped a lot with healing so I started using it twice a day after brushing
+PreviDent 5000, a prescription high fluoride toothpaste that I brush with at night after brushing with Sensodyne

+PerioSciences AO ProVantage dental gel (https://www.amazon.com/gp/product/B077H52NGB/) which our dentist gave me for a soft tissue injury once, it helped a lot with healing so I started using it twice a day.
+I keep it in my mouth for at least 10 minutes (e.g., while I'm in the shower) for maximum absorption.

 SuperTeeth dental probiotics, we both take one in the morning and one at night after brushing (https://www.amazon.com/gp/product/B0CNFTFPLJ/)